DeRauk/repo-follow-swifttype/README.md

 1. Sessions: Session information is high read low write and it's not a big deal if we lose it if/when Memcached goes down.
 No brainer.
 2. My commit html blocks - In /repofollow/commitfollower/templates/commitfollower/commit_list.html.
 The newsfeed is a series of blocks displaying commit information.
 I cache the html in that block with a key of {repository name}-{commit sha}.
 Commit html blocks won't change from a repository update from the apis or when a different user is viewing it.

-There's a lot more places that could and should be cached, but I had to cut off development somewhere.
+There's a lot more places that could and should be cached, given time.
 My goal was to do enough to show competency with caching.

 ## Design Decisions
 I wanted to write down some reasoning behind my design and some tradeoffs I thought about.